AionSystem/AION-BRAIN/README.md

 VELA sits between the internal representation layer — where confabulation is generated — and the output layer — where it currently escapes unchecked.
 Anthropic's 2025 interpretability research identified the exact circuits where confabulation originates.
 No complete architecture currently occupies this position in any deployed AI system.
 VELA is the engineering response to that finding.

 As of v0.3 — VELA also enforces the Eight Laws of the Sovereignty Stack at the same pre-output layer simultaneously.
 Not two pipelines.
 One veil.
 Two functions.
 Epistemic integrity and constitutional integrity enforced at the same point before output exits.
-This is the first architecture where both are caught at the representation layer — not post-output.

 ```
 SCREEN 1 — CODE LAYER